-Because, if you are confused, you are not alone.
+Because if you are confused, you are not alone.

 Digital Marketing Plan:

-A digital marketing plan is the detailed set of tactics and deliverables to be developed and effectively implemented in order to achieve your business goals and objectives.
+A digital marketing plan is the detailed set of tactics and deliverables to be developed and effectively implemented to achieve your business goals and objectives.
 This “plan” details exactly how you are going to implement your Strategy.